igapyon/oiyokan/README.md

 # oiyokan

-Oiyokan is a simple OData v4 Server. (based on Apache Olingo / Spring Boot / h2 database)
+Oiyokan is an OData v4 server SDK.

+- Based on Apache Olingo.
+Build with Spring Boot, Java, h2.
+- Oiyokan provides read-only OData v4 access to resources.
+- Source code at github, license : Apache License.

+## Sample implementation using Oiyokan

+- Oiyokan provides OData server sample of Sakila DVD rental.
+- Metadata of OData sample is provided at $metadata.

 # Try to run oiyokan